nasa/daidalus/docs/index.md

   (resp. `false`),
  resolution maneuver is up (resp. down) relative to ownship altitude.

-The resolutions maneuvers returned by these methods are conflict free with respect to all aircraft at least until lookahead time.
+The resolution maneuvers returned by these methods are conflict free with respect to all aircraft at least until lookahead time.
 They return the Not-A-Number (NaN) value when the ownship is not in conflict and an infinite value (either